pink-gorilla/ui-pprint-frisk/README.md

 Documentation:

-- gorilla-ui is a library
-  We therefore do NOT bundle compiled javascript bundles.

-- however, we ship static images and css files that we collect from selected npm modules.
+- we ship static images and css files that we collect from selected npm modules.
 This makes it easier to consume gorilla-ui library.

-- we also ship deps.cljs, which tells shadow-cljs to add transient npm deps from gorilla-ui.

 # embed